 - Sign up to one of our volunteering opportunities such as Freshers Rep or Events Crew

 Given the nature of volunteering, these positions are not paid - instead students are giving up their time to help make things better.
-We encourage all volunteers to log the hours they spend working with us through our Volunteer Hours Log - that way the hours you dedicate will be included on your University transcript as evidence of your experience and the skills you gained.
+However, volunteers can log the hours they spend working with us through our Volunteer Hours Log - that way the hours you dedicate will be included on your University transcript as evidence of your experience and the skills gained.

 Last but not least, Students!